-Price includes: 7 nights standard cabin twin share, meals with water, tea, coffee & snacks, 3 dives / day except arrival & departure and free Nitrox.
+Price includes: 7 nights standard *twin share cabin, meals with water, tea, coffee & snacks, 3 dives per day except arrival & departure and FREE Nitrox.

-UK Regional departures with Emirates, Sri Lankan, Qatar Airways, Oman Air, British Airways & charter flights also available, please enquire.
-Package price may fluctuate according to flight seat availability at time of booking.
+UK Regional departures with Emirates, Sri Lankan, Qatar Airways, Oman Air, British Airways & charter flights also available.
+Package price may may fluctuate, according to flight seat availability at time of booking.

-NB: Kindly note that although very unlikely, there is the possibility that single males / females booking may be asked to share with someone of the opposite sex if not paying the single occupancy supplement.
+Please Note:: There is the possibility that single males / females passengers may be asked to share with someone of the opposite sex, if not paying the single occupancy supplement.

 Required experience level: A minimum of PADI Advanced Open Water or equivalent, plus minimum 60 logged dives required (100 for Northern itineraries).
 Those with slightly less experience travelling with a very experienced dive buddy (e.g. 300+ dives) may be allowed to join with prior permission from Sheena, subject to conditions.